Org DNA Profiler® Survey

 - Motivating people with values and pride

 The coherence index specifically measures the coherence or consistency of your organization's strategy.
-Most just-in-time organizations will score moderately high in this area.
+Most fits-and-starts organizations score lower in this area.
 Coherent companies have a clear set of capabilities that are in line with their strategy and that they use over and over again in their portfolio.
-Please visit the coherence profiler to learn more about the strengths of coherence.
+Please visit the Coherence Profiler to learn more about the strengths of coherence.